mrolle45/scopetools/scopetools/scopes.md

 ### Walrus considerations

-Also, for an assigment expression within any comprehension, the home scope of the target variable is the nearest enclosing non-comprehension scope.
+Also, for an assigment expression within any comprehension, the home scope of the target variable reference is the owner non-comprehension scope.
 That is, it skips over enclosing comprehensions.
-The comprehension is an *enclosed comprehension* (defined above) of the home scope.
+The comprehension is owned by the home scope.

 For example, at the top level, the home scope of the variable in